julienetie/xsskillah/README.md

-# XSSKillah (Work in Progress)
+# XssKillah (Work in Progress)

-## A Fast Minimal HTML Sanitizer
+## A Fast Minimal DOM based HTML Sanitizer

-XSSKillah is a sanitizer primarily designed for typical workflows, offering additional options to enable or disable vulnerable HTML features at a global or instance level.
+XssKillah is an opinionated but forgiving sanitizer oriented around component and content delivery.
+The defaults are opinionated but it features as much flexability as required for the majority of real-world use cases.

+### XssKillah
+- 1.56KB minified | 727 bytes _(brotli)_
+- Minimal allowed markup features by default for high protection
+- Fast _( Faster than generic sanitizers such as DomPurify and Sanitize-HTML)_
+- Sanitizes against a real DOM (not RegEx)
+- Cleans dangerous URLs
+- No need for escaping _(Textual content is encapuslated in Text-nodes)_
+- Whitelist opt-in when using dangerous tags, attributes and known vulenrable combinations.

 ### Philosophy
-XSSKillah adopts a highly opinionated approach, disallowing as many vulnerable tags and attributes as reasonably possible.
-This minimalistic design keeps ParserBy small and ensures fast performance.
+XssKillah adopts a highly opinionated approach, disallowing as many vulnerable tags and attributes as reasonably possible.
+This minimalistic design keeps XssKillah small and ensures fast performance.
 It also provides clarity, allowing you to understand the risks as you enable specific features.

 ### Restrictions
 In theory, there shouldn't be any restrictions on what can be rendered.
-Script tags will not be executed even if initially rendered.
-To execute scripts, you'll need to use `xsskillah.reviveScript('selector', text)`.
+This is an opt-in sanitizer.
+E.g. Renered script tags will not execute unless you explicitly allow them to.

 ### API
-To be announced (TBA)
+To be announced (TBA), still work in progress.

-Apache 3.0 © Julien Etienne 2024
+MIT © Julien Etienne 2024